FugaCloud/magnum_additions/README.md

 Make sure you have a working openstack-cli ready and a kubectl matching 1.11.1.

-Currently we create our network and subnet ourselves before we run Magnum.
-This is because Magnum still enables port security on the created network, and we are now using network without it, because of the Contrail 'addres pair limitation'.

 deploy_cluster.sh
 -----------------

-This will create a network, subnet, template and cluster.
 After the installation is complete, usually around 20 minutes, you can retrieve the cluster config: